knagrecha/hydra/README.md

 This system is under development, it will likely change quite a bit in the coming weeks.

+## FAQs

+**Why do I get Out-of-Memory Errors sometimes?
+The OOM's are inconsistent, and change depending on my hardware.**

+This is a known issue.
+The Pilot partitioner (default) attempts to estimate shard memory costs by running sample passes.
+However, during real execution, minibatch memory costs can and do vary!
+Occasionally, one minibatch or another causes memory usage peaks that create OOM's when combined with the pre-loaded parameters from double-buffering.
+There are two quick fixes that are possible:

+1) (Recommended) Increase the double-buffer space until the shard sizes are reduced.
+This will reduce per-shard memory costs by increasing the free space guarantee.
+2) Turn off double-buffering (CACHE_SYSTEM flag in ModelOrchestrator).
+WARNING!
+This will induce a 1.5-2X slowdown.
+Use solution 1 if possible.

+We are attempting to create a more exact partitioning algorithm to address this issue fully.
+In the meantime, use the quick fixes.

 ## Publications
 If you use this system, please cite the following:
 ```